On this page

 Register of suspensions of payment

-The Central Insolvency Register (Centraal Insolventieregister) lists all the bankruptcies, suspensions of payment and debt restructurings of natural persons since 1 January 2005.
+The Central Insolvency Register (Centraal Insolventieregister, in Dutch) lists all the bankruptcies, suspensions of payment and debt restructurings of natural persons since 1 January 2005.
 The court also notifies definitive suspensions of payment to the Trade Register (Handelsregister).

 Ending suspension of payment